joanaz/WTM/markdown/basic_mnist.md

 ### Prework

-During this exercise, we will run code inside a [Jupyter](https://www.jupyter.org/) (aka IPython) notebook to train a basic classifier for handwritten digits.
+During this exercise, we will run code inside a [Jupyter](https://www.jupyter.org/) notebook to train a basic classifier to recognize handwritten digits.
 Before getting started, please make sure you have installed and started the Docker container, either [locally](install-local.md) or on the [Cloud](install-cloud.md).

 New to Jupyter notebooks?

 * Try this [tutorial](https://try.jupyter.org/) (after opening the webpage, click on the "Welcome to Python" notebook) to learn the ropes.

+First, we will experiment with an early version of TensorFlow's high level APIs.
+Next, we will dive a little deeper and work with lower level code.

 ### Step 1.
 Start and connect to the notebook server